jdiamond/MQTT.ts/README.md

 First started working with Deno 1.0.0, but I only test with recent versions (most recently 1.24.1).
 Maybe I should set up some GitHub actions?

-To run the unit tests:
+To lint, check types, and run tests:

 ```
+deno lint
+deno task tsc
-deno test client packets
+deno test

+# Or, run all with:
+deno task check
 ```

 To run a local broker on macOS: